 Be open to changing your opinion

 This is related to the above point and shows your spouse that you are empathetic and understanding.
 It may be that once your spouse has told you their point of view on the subject you are discussing, you realize that they are right.

 Healthy communicators are not ashamed of changing their minds.

 Saying to your spouse, “You know what?
 I get what you are saying.
 And you are right.” allows them to hear that you not only acknowledge their perspective but that they communicated it so well that you now actually share it!

 “I really get annoyed when I have to nag you each time to get you to take out the trash” sounds better to your spouse’s ears than “You can’t ever remember to take out the trash without me nagging you.”

 Winding down effective communication

 You’ve each had time to talk and listen.
 You’ve reached a mutually-agreed upon resolution.
 How do you end the conversation so that these good feelings continue?

-- Breathe deeply.
+Breathe deeply.
 You’ve both just done something remarkable for your relationship.
-Share the gratitude with each other.
-“I really like how we can talk these things over without conflict.
-It makes me feel closer to you” is a wonderful compliment to give to your spouse.
-Tell them what you’ve learned from this discussion; any point of view that you hadn’t considered before.
+Share gratitude.
+“I like how we can talk about these things without conflict.
+It makes me feel closer to you” is a beautiful compliment to give to your spouse.
+Tell them what you’ve learned from this discussion, any point of view that you hadn’t considered before.
 Validate what they shared with you, and ask them how they are feeling.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.